Olatubosun/rocksdb.docs/Statistics.md

 * `kExceptTimeForMutex`: Collects all stats except the counters requiring to get time inside the mutex lock. `rocksdb.db.mutex.wait.micros` counter is not measured.
 By measuring the counter, we call the timing function inside DB mutex.
 If the timing function is slow, it can reduce write throughput significantly.
 * `kExceptDetailedTimers`: Collects all stats except time inside mutex lock AND time spent on compression.
 * `kExceptTimers`: Excluding all timing stats.
 * `kExceptHistogramOrTimers`: Excluding all timing stats, as well as histograms.
-Histograms are more expensive than pure counter stats.
-This is the most lightweight level.
+Histograms are more expensive than pure counter stats, because it needs to seek to specific bucket and maintain min/max/count/std, etc. This is the most lightweight level.

 ## Access The Stats
 #### Stats Types